Best web hosting for small business: top 8 options to choose from

 Straightforward, intuitive, and convenient, BoldGrid is a boon for beginners.
 Its simple drag-and-drop editor requires 0 technical skills and will help to get your business website up in minutes.

-Additionally, DreamHost has plenty of customer support options for you to choose from – if your problem is minor, you can check out the community forum or its knowledge base.
+Additionally, DreamHost has plenty of excellent customer service options for you to choose from – if your problem is minor, you can check out the community forum or its knowledge base.
 If you’re dealing with something more serious, there’s always live chat (5:30 AM - 9:30 PM PT), phone support, and 24/7 email tickets.

 But, like all the providers in this list, DreamHost isn’t without its drawbacks.
 While most of them are minors, you should be aware that the host only has servers in the US.
 So, your website’s performance is likely weaker for your international customers and visitors.